 Recommendations powered by Einstein helped Icebreaker generate 28% more revenue from recommended products and increase the average order value by 11%.

-The web store’s conversion rate grew by 9.6%, and the total revenue per visitor increased by 15.5%.
+Black Diamond’s conversion rate grew by 9.6%, and the total revenue per visitor increased by 15.5%.

 DonorsChoose.org is a nonprofit organization that helps public schools receive support from the community.
-They used Salesforce Marketing and Sales Clouds to better engage with their donors.
+They increased funding by utilizing Salesforce Marketing and Sales Clouds to better engage with their donors.